mubashirhassanpk/Manus-AI-Prompts/README.md

 Here's a YouTube video: https://www.youtube.com/watch?v=08iWAbAhBv8&t=1140s Make it into 10-page slides with sleek design and relevant images.
 Help me quickly grasp the idea of this podcast.

+## Prompt 9:

+Survey Meta-Analysis [TOPIC]
+Prompt: Find and synthesize results from 3-5 recent public surveys about [TOPIC].
+Identify consistent patterns and contradictions.
+Create a simple comparison chart showing the key findings from each source and what they collectively reveal about [TOPIC] trends.

+Focus ONLY on reputable recent resources (academic papers, statistics, case studies, research papers, etc.) that are recent [2025].

+Wrap everything up in a single colorful interactive HTML code that I can paste into WordPress.

+## Prompt 10:

+YouTube Expert Synthesis for [google ai overviews]
+Prompt: Analyze 5-7 popular YouTube videos where experts discuss [TOPIC].
+Extract and compile the most valuable insights, strategies, and predictions mentioned across these videos.
+Create a consolidated guide of expert knowledge not typically found in written content.

+Create a simple comparison chart showing the key findings from each source and what they collectively reveal about [TOPIC] trends.

 --------------------

 # Coding Porompts: